icons8/lunacy-docs/docs/interface.md

 #### [Square grid](#square-grid)

-If there no artboards on the canvas, Lunacy displays the square grid directly on the canvas (to enable it, just click the **Show grid** button on the action bar).
+If there are no frames on the canvas, Lunacy displays the square grid directly on the canvas (to enable it, just click the **Show grid** button on the action bar).
 Otherwise, you can toggle on/off the display of the grid:

-* For all artboards available on the canvas.
-For this, deselect all artboards and layers on the canvas (click over an empty area on the canvas or press `Esc`) and click the **Show grid** button on the action bar.
+* For all frames available on the canvas.
+For this, deselect all frames and layers on the canvas (click over an empty area on the canvas or press `Esc`) and click the **Show grid** button on the action bar.
-* Individually for each artboard.
-For this, select the required artboard or an layer on it and click the **Show grid** button on the action bar.
+* Individually for each frame.
+For this, select the required frame or a layer on it and click the **Show grid** button on the action bar.

 To select the size of the grid cell, click the down arrowhead next to the button and choose one of the presets or define your custom size.